Warby Parker's $872M Impact: How They Inspired Many Copycats

 2.1 Home Try-On program

-Another key aspect of Warby Parker’s business model is its Home Try-On program.
+Another key aspect of Warby Parker's business model was its Home Try-On program.

-This programme allows customers to try on up to five pairs of glasses at home for free before making a purchase.
+This programme allowed customers to try on up to five pairs of glasses at home for free before making a purchase.

-This has been a game-changer for the industry, as it removes the hassle of going to a physical store and trying on glasses in person.
+This was a major shift for the industry, as it removed the hassle of going to a physical store and trying on glasses in person.

-The programme has also helped to increase customer satisfaction and reduce returns.
+The programme also helped increase customer satisfaction and reduce returns.

-Warby Parker's Home Try-On Kit isn't just about trying glasses at home; it's a social shopping experience that boosts purchases by 50%.
+Warby Parker's Home Try-On Kit wasn't just about trying glasses at home; it was a social shopping experience that boosted purchases by 50%.

-They encourage you to post your pics with the hashtag #WarbyHomeTryOn to get feedback from friends, family, and even Warby Parker stylists to comment directly on social media.
+They encouraged customers to post their pics with the hashtag #WarbyHomeTryOn to get feedback from friends, family, and even Warby Parker stylists to comment directly on social media.

-You can even text Warby Parker directly for personalised recommendations from a stylist!
+Customers could even text Warby Parker directly for personalised recommendations from a stylist.

-Warby Parker's "Buy a Pair, Give a Pair" program underscored its commitment to social responsibility.
+Warby Parker's "Buy a Pair, Give a Pair" program showed its commitment to sustainability and social responsibility

 For every pair of glasses sold, the company donates another pair to someone in need, fostering brand loyalty and aligning with consumer values.